 To participate, follow the guidelines for the Human Subject Pool posted at http://psychology.uoregon.edu/research/human-subjects-pool/.
 Since it is impossible to predict the number of experiments that will be available on any given week, I suggest that you do not wait until the last week of the term before participating.
 It is uncertain whether any experiments will be available during finals week.
-Note that it is your responsibility to faithfully follow the rules of Human Subject Pool, as described at http://psychology.uoregon.edu/research/human-subjects-pool/.
+Note that it is your responsibility to faithfully follow the rules of the Human Subject Pool.
 If you do not follow these rules, you will be penalized, in the form of a subtraction from your already-completed extra credit.
 If you have any questions or comments about this extra credit assignment, do not hesitate to contact your instructor or GE.